-What are the best cuts of pork?
+What is the best cut of pork for wontons?

-My dad uses pork butt, also known as "Boston butt” or "pork shoulder”, and this seems to be among the most popular cuts for wontons.
+My dad uses pork butt, also known as "Boston butt” or "pork shoulder,” and this seems to be among the most popular cuts for wontons.

 It’s ideal to use more fatty cuts, so some other options would be the pork neck end or pork belly.